 Step 2: Try a trial.
-Some gardeners will require a contract for a certain time period, while others will offer services on a service-to-service or month-to-month basis.
-When hiring a gardener, it is possible to ask for a train run.
+Some gardeners will require a contract for a certain time period, while others will offer labor on a service-to-service or month-to-month basis.
+When hiring a gardener, it is possible to ask for a trial run.

 Before you sign a long-term contract, be sure you are going to be happy with the work they provide.

 Step 3: Consider an interview.
-When hiring a landscape architect or gardeners for more extensive work than just a weekly trim and water, consider conducting interviews with a few potential providers.
+When hiring a landscape architect or gardener for more extensive work than just a weekly trim and watering, consider conducting interviews with a few potential providers.

-These are people you will be working with on an ongoing basis and that will be either caring for or changing the look of your home.
-You should feel comfortable with them and feel that you are able to communicate clearly with each other.
+These are people you will be working with on an ongoing basis, and they will be either caring for or changing the look of your home.
+You should feel comfortable with them and be able to communicate clearly with them.

 Depending on where you live, gardeners may or may not be required to have a license.
-This is typically revolving around use of pesticides or construction.
-Check for proof of insurance, insured gardeners may charge more but can be worthwhile in case of damages.
+This typically revolves around the use of pesticides or construction.
+Check for proof of insurance; insured gardeners may charge more, but the extra expense can be worthwhile in case of damages.

 Step 5: Sign a contract.
-When working with a gardener or landscape architect, it is important that both parties sign a contract for their services and expectations.
-Make sure that you fully read any contract that you sign from your service provider, and ensure that it includes any guarantees as well as resolution for any damages or issues that may occur related to their services.
+When working with a gardener or landscape architect, it is important that both parties sign a contract for services and expectations.
+Make sure that you fully read any contract that you sign; ensure that it includes any guarantees, as well as resolutions for any damages or issues that may occur.

-It can be easy to locate a gardener or landscape architect, but ensuring you hire a qualified service provider is important to protecting your home investment.
-Help beautify your home by taking the time to research and vet anyone before you hire them.
+Ensure that you hire a qualified service provider to protect the investment you have made in your home.
+Help beautify your property by taking the time to research and vet anyone before you hire them.